weijingwang/MISSION-CLAIM-FREE-DONUT/README.md

-# pyweek31
+# MISSION: CLAIM FREE DONUT
 This is a game created for pyweek31.
 The theme was COPS.
+Art,code and music by speedlimit35 (me).

 MISSION: CLAIM FREE DONUT tells the story of an mischevious child who steals a police officer's donut as he is about to take a bite.
 The child must give his all to escape the officer's pursuit.